 Looking for an evening of quiet?
 No large crowds- no lines.
 Then spend an evening in Celebration, Florida.
-Let me warn you there are NO McDonalds or strip malls here.
+Let me warn you there are NO strip malls here.
 Just small-town American quiet time.

 What is Celebration?